vitessio/website/content/en/blog/2023-06-27-announcing-vitess-17.md

 ## Other Improvements

-You can find the full set of fixes and improvements in the release notes: [https://github.com/vitessio/vitess/releases/tag/v17.0.0](https://github.com/vitessio/vitess/releases/tag/v17.0.0)
+You can find the full set of fixes and improvements in the [release notes](https://github.com/vitessio/vitess/releases/tag/v17.0.0).

 ## Try It Out